Bradfield/algos/linear-data-structures/what-is-a-queue.md

 are very restrictive in that they have only one way in and only one way out.
 There is no jumping in the middle and no leaving before you have waited the necessary amount of time to get to the front.
-Figure 1 &lt;fig\_qubasicqueue&gt; shows a simple queue of Python data objects.
+Figure 1 shows a simple queue of Python data objects.

 ![Figure 1: A Queue of Python Data Objects](Figures/basicqueue.png)